Should You Move or Improve Your Home?

 4. Does your municipality offer public safety services like police, fire, and emergency medical?

 Realtors often emphasize location as a major benefit of a particular property.
-If you answered “yes” to more than one of the questions above, then your current residence offers many benefits which may be difficult to replicate—and very costly to change again once you have moved.
+If you answered “yes” to more than one of the questions above, then your current residence offers many benefits that may be difficult to replicate—and very costly to change again once you have moved.

 Cost?
 Intangible.